Was Your Netflix Account Hacked? What To Do

 Tips to keep your Netflix accounts safe

 Always follow online safety best practices to safeguard your identity and devices.
 To start, be wary of phishing scams.
 Remember, Netflix isn’t going to email or text you a link to enter your credentials.
 If you do receive an email you think is legitimately from Netflix, don’t click a link.
 Just go to the site and see if you can find a problem.
 If you can’t, the message was likely a hoax.
 Additionally, be mindful of reused passwords.
-Data leaks can expose passwords that are reused and may also compromise your Netflix account.
+Data leaks can expose reused passwords and may compromise your Netflix account.

 You should be using antivirus software anyway, but if you aren’t, you should get one quickly.
-Using a good antivirus with phishing protection can help flag those suspicious emails and messages.
+Using a good antivirus program with phishing protection can help flag suspicious emails and messages.
 It can also help you avoid malware and phishing-laden sites, as well as keyloggers who might steal your information.

 • Always log out of public devices (e.g., Airbnb, hotels, library computers, school computers, etc.).